 28) Hag’s Liver Feast: Often consumed by the Drow of the Underdark, this is made of liver from any of several different types of hags.
 It often accompanies freshly harvested eyeballs with a side order of Bloodwine for dipping.

-29) Glitterbug Pie: A traditional desert made by Dark Mountain tribes.
+29) Glitterbug Pie: A fancy dessert made by Dark Mountain tribes.
 One of the rarest and most sought-after dishes in all the world, you won’t find it outside their caves – much like glitterbugs themselves – except in underground markets where it goes for five times its weight in gold; guaranteed to make you queasy or outright give you dysentery no matter how cautious your preparation and cooking methods.
 (But boy does it taste good!)
 Served hot in steaming pastries for two and cold as an untouched steak left on a battlefield to dry out for a few days.

 30) Hill-Giant Nuts: This odd dish is consumed by members of the Consortium of Human Enthusiasts.
 It consists mainly of nuts, large chunks of sirloin, and hand-sized stones.